 Truth: For years, veterinarians insisted that dry food was healthier than canned food, but we were wrong!
 The epidemic of fat cats had us rethink the whole thing, and now we know it’s best for your cat to eat canned food.

 The trick is finding the right canned food, because a lot of canned food is just too rich.
 Look for one that is low in carbohydrates, and ask your veterinarian for recommendations.
-If you anticipate trouble transitioning your finicky feline over to canned food, check out this blog for tips.

 Myth #3: Feeding a cat a vegetarian or vegan diet is healthier for them.

 Truth: While this may be true for humans, it actually couldn’t be further from the truth for cats.
 Cats are obligate carnivores.
 This means that they have to eat meat to meet all of their nutritional requirements.
 Feeding an inadequate diet can lead to potentially life-threatening health consequences for cats.
-Read about the details in this previous blog.

 Myth #4: Any location in the house is a good location for my cat’s food bowls.